With the exception of , all of the commands on the serve to customize the Mail list.

 auto filter

-Auto Filter is a powerful tool that makes it easier to sift through large quantities of mail.
+is a powerful tool that makes it easier to sift through large quantities of mail.
 It tells Chrysanth Mail Manager to display only the types of entries you want to examine on the Mail list.
 (It does not delete anything.)

-To turn Auto Filter ON, open the View Menu and select Auto Filter.
+To turn Auto Filter ON, open the and select .
 This causes a down arrow to appear at the right of each column header over the Mail list.
 Clicking this arrow opens a menu specific to the contents of that column.
 Try it out, and notice how the menu varies depending on which column you select.
 In every column, the first two options are "All" and "Custom".
 The default selection is "All", meaning that everything is displayed.
 The "Custom" option opens a dialog that lets you define your own filter; we'll discuss this in a moment.

 Here is an example of how to use Auto Filter.
 We'll assume that the Mail list displays a significant amount of mail including some that have been marked junk email in the Status column.
 You know that sometimes legitimate mail is mistakenly identified as junk mail, so you'd like to see only those items to make it easier to check them out.
 Click on the down arrow over the Status column to open its Filter menu.